 What are short queen mattresses?
 Who are these for?

-While standard queens measure 60”x80”, short queens are 5 “shorter.
+While standard queens measure 60″ x 80″, short queens are 5 “shorter.
 These are meant for RVs (although some people use them in customized beds in very tight spaces, wheeled or otherwise).
 There are also three-quarter queens, which are 48 “by 75”.
-These are even narrower than full/double beds and the same length, but are perfect for the very oddly shaped bunks/areas you might find in a recreational vehicle.
-This buyer’s guide will focus on standard queen mattresses measuring 60” wide and 80” long.
+These are even narrower than full/double beds and the same length but are perfect for the very oddly shaped bunks you might find.
+This buyer’s guide will focus on standard queen mattresses measuring 60″ wide and 80″ long.

-Good news for buyers eager to sleep on memory foam, yet tired of that quicksand feeling: the Zinus has an ideal balance of sink and support, to cradle your body and relieve pressure without sucking you in like a beanbag chair.
-We recommend this to back and stomach sleepers or overweight shoppers, but can’t see side sleepers enjoying it as much.
+Good news for buyers eager to sleep on memory foam but tired of that quicksand feeling: the Zinus has an ideal balance of sink and support to cradle your body and relieve pressure without sucking you in like a beanbag chair.
+We recommend this to back and stomach sleepers or overweight shoppers but can’t see side sleepers enjoying it as much.

-With a cooling comfort layer and generous quilted cover, the Arctic Dreams will sleep cooler than many foam models on the market (though probably not as cool as hybrids or innerspring models, as is the nature with foam).
-It has a plushness to it anyone will enjoy, but that might only suit side sleepers, and some back sleepers in the long-term.
+With a cooling comfort layer and a generous quilted cover, the Arctic Dreams will sleep more relaxed than many foam models on the market (though probably not as cool as hybrids or innerspring models, as is the nature of foam).
+It has a plushness that anyone will enjoy, but that might only suit side sleepers and some back sleepers in the long term.

-Those looking for a very soft yet supportive bed should consider the Arctic Dreams: its cover and top cooling layer provide adequate give, while the dense support layer should help keep the spine in proper alignment through the night.
-Heavier BMIs (overweight or taller people) might find it compresses too much, though.
+Those looking for a very soft yet supportive bed should consider the Arctic Dreams: its cover, and top cooling layer provide adequate give, while the dense support layer should help keep the spine in proper alignment through the night.
+Heavier BMIs (overweight or taller people) might find it compressed too much, though.

-Hybrids combine the best of innersprings and foam, without the unpleasantness associated with either: they sleep cooler than all-foam models, but have much better pressure point contouring than springs alone.
-This hybrid from Classic Brands solves another problem, too: that hybrids typically come at a high price, which definitely isn’t the case here.
+Hybrids combine the best of innerspring and foam, without the unpleasantness associated with either: they sleep cooler than all-foam models but have much better pressure point contouring than springs alone.
+This hybrid from Classic Brands solves another problem: combinations typically come at a high price, which isn’t the case here.

 Hybrids don’t have to be expensive, as proven by the Decker from Classic Brands.
-It sleeps neutrally cool and offers firm yet cushy support, making it perfect for back and stomach sleepers, or overweight individuals; side sleepers should look for a little more padding, however.
-The brand also offers the Mercer (12”) and Gramercy (14”), which have medium to plush firmness levels and could suit side, back, and stomach sleepers equally well.
+It sleeps neutrally excellent and offers firm yet cushy support, making it perfect for back and stomach sleepers.
+Side sleepers should look for a little more padding, however.
+The brand also offers the Mercer (12″) and Gramercy (14″), which have medium to plush firmness levels and could suit side, back, and stomach sleepers equally well.

-Finding a good queen mattress for under $300 is tricky, but can be done.
-Buyers should research their options well, read both short-and long-term reviews from other shoppers, and look at their recourse for returns and warranties in the event a bed just doesn’t live up to its claims.
+Finding a good queen mattress for under $300 is tricky but can be done.
+Buyers should research their options well, read both short-and long-term reviews from other shoppers, and look at their recourse for returns and warranties in the event a bed doesn’t live up to its claims.
 After all, no amount of recommendations or research can tell you more about a bed than simply lying down and giving it a few nights.
 Mattresses are a highly personal purchase, and ultimately, only you can decide what will and won’t work for you.

-We hope our buyer’s guide has served as a useful tool in your search for an affordable yet well-made queen mattress.
+We hope our buyer’s guide has served as a valuable tool in your search for an affordable yet well-made queen mattress.